apmckinlay/natureapp/animals/yelbelmar.md

 Yellow-bellied Marmot are smaller than [Hoary Marmot](/animals/hoarymar) and usually live at lower elevations.

 **Did you know?** Yellow-bellied Marmots use noises to communicate.
-They whistle to alert the others of danger, scream when they’re scared or excited, and chatter their teeth as a threat.
+They whistle to alert the others of danger, scream when they're scared or excited, and chatter their teeth as a threat.

 <!-- generated, do not edit -->
 **See Also:**